top of page

 • Accessibility: Services are on down one flight of stairs.
 Rabbi Goldenberg uses an amplification system to project her voice in the space.

-• Read more about our COVID policies
+• Read our current COVID policies.

-Click here to see our calendar of upcoming services and events
+Click here to see our calendar of upcoming services and events.

-Kabbalat Shabbat
+Kabbalat Shabbat in LIC:

 At the end of a long and busy week, Shabbat evening prayer, singing and learning are a beautiful way to release and open the heart, mind and body, and to reconnect with community.
 Kabbalat Shabbat means “receiving the Sabbath.”
 The Jewish mystics, or Kabbalists, of the 16th century invented this ritual in which we let go of the week and intentionally create the conditions for extra joy, peace, and release on Friday night.